pragma-/Plang/README.md

      String
      "hello"

+However, once a variable has been given a value, the variable may not be assigned a value of a different type.
+This enforces the consistency of the variable's type.

+    > var a = "hi"; a = 5
+     Error: cannot assign to `a` a value of type Integer (expected String)

-A type annotation may be provided to enable strict compile-time type-checking.
+A type annotation may be provided to enable more strict compile-time type-checking.

     > var a: String = 5
      Error: cannot initialize `a` with value of type Integer (expected String)